benmvp/slides/md/2016-no-js-confoo.md

 <!-- .slide: data-background="url(img/giphy/lost-dont-tell-me-what-i-cant-do.gif) no-repeat center" data-background-size="contain" -->

 NOTES:
-- Now I know the title of my talk is a bit bold & some people respond differently to suggestions, but I'm hoping you're coming with an open mind
+- Now I know the title of my talk is a bit bold
+- Some people respond differently to suggestions
+- But I'm hoping you're coming with an open mind
+- Unlike Mr. John Locke

 =====